 We are a married couple, together over 15 years, who love to cook and eat.
 Well, Carlos loves to cook, and Geoffrey loves to eat Carlos’s cooking.
-We both have full-time jobs, so finding easy recipes with a lot of taste is important to us.
+We both have full-time careers, so finding easy recipes with a lot of taste is important to us.
 We love traveling and tasting the foods of different cultures, and reinterpreting them through our own recipes.
 You will find many Mediterranean, Indian, Dominican, and ethnically diverse recipes here, along with those we re-imagine from restaurants we discover, and occasionally an “American” recipe from time to time.

 A Little History: Soon after we got together, we realized that we both love to travel, go to different restaurants and discover new flavor combinations.
 After a few years together, we were able to travel to Europe, and we spent hours at the farmer’s markets, cafés, and restaurants in Paris, Rome, and Barcelona.
 We started to talk about how wonderful it would be to travel to different places around the world, buy the products that we fell in love with, and share our discoveries and experiences with other people.
 That spark of an idea is how Spoonabilities was born.

 We welcome all your questions, and look forward to hearing from you.
 Let us know what flavors and recipes you like and try here.
 We look forward to hearing from you.

 Carlos & Geoffrey